-Pupil name(s):

-Education Centre:
+Pupil name(s): • Education Centre:

-Parent's signature: Date:

 As the parent or legal guardian of the above pupil(s), I grant permission for my child to have access to use the Internet, service Email and other ICT facilities at TMBSS.
 I know that my daughter or son has signed a form to confirm that they will keep to the service's rules for responsible ICT use, outlined in the Acceptable Use Policy (AUP).
 I also understand that my son/daughter may be informed, if the rules have to be changed during the year.